storyblok/storyblok-react/README.md

 ### Initialize and Import your Storyblok Components

 The initialzation remains the same here as well.
 Please refer to the above section about "Initialization" for more information about `storyblokInit` function.
-In `_app/layout.jsx`, call `storyblokInit` and use the new `StoryblokBridgeLoader` to setup the bridge.
+In `app/layout.jsx`, call the `storyblokInit` function and use the new `StoryblokBridgeLoader` component to set up the Storyblok bridge.
 This Bridge Loader can be imported from `@storyblok/react/bridge-loader`:

 ```js
 import { storyblokInit, apiPlugin } from "@storyblok/react/rsc";